BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 4.0 =
+Complete overhaul porting the style settings from the Settings Page to the Wordpress Customizer since 3.6 plus bugfixes

 = 3.9 =
 Please update, complete overhaul of style settings now using Wordpress Customizer and other bugfixes